-The submission period for Discovery is now closed.
-Thank you for your Letters of Intent.
+The Discovery Grants Program is now open!
+Please submit your Letters of Intent.

 The Leukemia & Lymphoma Society (LLS) is proud to announce the Discovery Grant Program (DGP): a research award program designed to encourage basic research, technological innovation, and informatics pipeline development that can lead to an understanding of blood cancer disease mechanisms, the development of improved methods for detecting and monitoring cancer progression, and the identification of novel therapeutic targets.
 This is a dedicated mechanism to encourage established investigators to explore the biology of blood cancer and support proof-of-concept studies that could initiate completely novel approaches to treatment.

 This same mechanism is currently also known as the "Blood Cancer Discoveries Grant Program (BCDG)".

 Click here to see our active Discovery portfolio.

 - If you currently hold a Discovery Grant Program (DGP) or Blood Cancer Discoveries Grant Program (BCDG) award, you may not apply to DGP in this cycle unless your current award is scheduled to end before October 1, 2024.

 - The Blood Cancer Discoveries Grant Program (BCDG) is now simply called Discovery Grant Program (DGP).
 This name change will only affect grantees activated after October 1, 2023

 - The applicant (PI) must be an established investigator, defined as a researcher with more than 3 years in an independent faculty appointment at the time of submitting the Letter of Intent

 Examples of projects of potential interest include: